Followers

 An Unlikely Spy

-When the British occupation of Newport, Rhode Island ended in 1779, Hanger was tapped by the British commander in chief General Henry Clinton to go on a daring reconnaissance mission to ascertain if the American occupiers had left its defenses ripe for reconquest.
-He sailed the 150 miles north from the mouth of New York harbor on a frigate and led a twelve-man longboat into dangerous waters on a daring night raid.
+When the British occupation of Newport, Rhode Island, ended in 1779, Hanger was selected by the British commander in chief, General Henry Clinton, to embark on a daring reconnaissance mission to determine if the American occupiers had left their defenses vulnerable for reconquest.
+He sailed the 150 miles north from the mouth of New York harbor on a frigate and led a twelve-man longboat into perilous waters during a bold night raid.
 He captured a prisoner and returned to New York with him.
-Hanger was later castigated in the American papers when the prisoner suddenly took ill and died.
+Hanger was later criticized in the American papers when the prisoner suddenly fell ill and died.

 An unlikely Hanger sails on a secret mission